jarad/MWBDSSworkshop/README.md

         library(ISDSWorkshop)

 at the command prompt.
 If there is no message, then everything installed properly and you can exit out of R (say 'no' to saving workshop prompt).
+You can also delete the ISDSWorkshop.tar.gz file that was downloaded.